TsurEdoe/FashtTable/README.md

 ## Description
 The table is built of M bits and K hash functions (user input).
 Each of the hash functions' output is distributed uniformly over [0..M-1].
-Meaning each hash calculation has an equal chance of $1/M$ to be equal to any value in [0..M-1].
+Meaning each hash calculation has an equal chance of $1 \over M$ to be equal to any value in [0..M-1].

 ## Actions
 ### Table Initialization